Stypox/dicio-android/README.md

 # Dicio assistant

 Dicio is a *free and open source* **voice assistant** running on Android.
 It supports many different **skills** and input/output methods, and it provides both **speech** and **graphical** feedback to a question.
 It uses [Vosk](https://github.com/alphacep/vosk-api/) for *speech to text*.
-It has multilanguage support, and is currently available in these languages: English, German, Italian and Russian.
+It has multilanguage support, and is currently available in these languages: English, German, Italian, Russian and Greek.
 Open to contributions :-D

 <p align="center">
     <a href="https://f-droid.org/packages/org.dicio.dicio_android">